-- Printer Type: Monarch - Baud Rate: 19200 (Serial) - Use CTS Transmit Flow Control: MUST be checked - Left/top margins: 0 (or larger if desired) Left margin setting is also used on the right; top margin is also used on the bottom. - Chars/line: 48, 42, 38, 32, and 24 are the acceptable values; as you decrease the number, the printer will printer larger and larger characters. - Lines/page: 0 - Orientation: With 24 characters/line only, Landscape (L) orientation can be used to print "sideways" characters - Font: setting is ignored (font size is chosen on the basis of characters per line) - Notes: Print quality seems to depend on batteries so make sure batteries have a good strong charge.
+- Printer Type: Monarch - Baud Rate: 19200 (Serial) - Use CTS Transmit Flow Control: MUST be checked - Left/top margins: 0 (or larger if desired) Left margin setting is also used on the right; top margin is also used on the bottom. - Chars/line: 48, 42, 38, 32, and 24 are the acceptable values; as you decrease the number, the printer will printer larger and larger characters. - Lines/page: 0 - Orientation: With 24 characters/line only, Landscape (L) orientation can be used to print "sideways" characters - Font: setting is ignored (font size is chosen on the basis of characters per line) - Notes: Print quality seems to depend on batteries.
+In our experience you can only get good quality with high-energy (nickel-metal hydride) batteries.